RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS, the ACIA or SIO drivers, and the IDE drivers necessary for operation of the shell and CP/M.

-Control is then passed to the shell, that provides a simple command line interface to allow arbitrary FATFS files (pre-prepared as CP/M drives) to be passed to CP/M, and then CP/M booted.
+Control is then passed to the command shell, that provides a simple command line interface to allow arbitrary FATFS files (pre-prepared as CP/M drives) to be passed to CP/M, and then CP/M booted.

-Where the SIO dual serial board is being used, the shell will wait for a `:` to establish which serial interface is being used.
+Where the SIO/2 dual serial board is being used, the shell will wait for a `:` to establish which serial interface is being used.
 The SIOB (`tty`) port does not have remote echo enabled, as is customary with teletype interfaces.

 CP/M can be started by command `cpm [file][][][]` At least one valid file name must be provided.
 Up to 4 CP/M drive files are supported.

 The CLI provides some other basic functions, such as `ls`, `cd`, `pwd`, `mount` file, `ds`, and `dd` disk functions.
 And `md` to show the contents of the ROM and RAM.

-Once the CP/M BIOS has established that it has a valid CP/M drive, simply because the LBA passed to it is non-zero, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.
+Once the CP/M BIOS has established that it has a valid CP/M drive available, simply because the LBA passed to it is non-zero, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.

 ### CP/M System Disk